-Before Godzilla: Mighty Joe Young (1949), The Beast From 20,000 Fathoms, Them!
+Before Godzilla: Mighty Joe Young (1949), The Beast from 20,000 Fathoms, Them!

 The giant monster film largely entered a period of slumber during World War II, with only the Fleischer Brothers’ Superman short “The Arctic Giant” providing a notable example of the form.
 The short sees a giant dinosaur-like creature thawed out of ice, whereupon it goes on a rampage that ends when Superman subdues the beast.
 In terms of feature films, it wasn’t until 1949 that a new giant monster emerged on screen, courtesy of the team that codified the genre in the first place.
-Spurred by financially successful re-releases of King Kong during the intervening sixteen years, the key creative staff of that film reunited for one final giant ape film: Mighty Joe Young
+Spurred by financially successful re-releases of King Kong during the intervening sixteen years, the key creative staff of that film reunited for one final giant ape flick: Mighty Joe Young

 https://m.media-amazon.com/images/M/MV5BZjlhNjQ2YTgtNzE2NC00YTQ1LWE2NTMtNjI2ZGRmOTQ2ODgxXkEyXkFqcGc@._V1_.jpg